Bill Courtney (American football): Early life

-Courtney was born in Memphis, Tennessee on August 24, 1968 to William Bankhead Courtney Sr. and Linda Shubert Courtney.
+Courtney was born in Memphis, Tennessee, on August 24, 1968, to William Bankhead Courtney Sr. and Linda Shubert Courtney.
 He grew up in a single-parent household, being raised by his mother.

 He enrolled at the University of Mississippi in 1986 on a 4-year academic excellence scholarship.
 While in school he joined the Sigma Nu fraternity, and served as Lieutenant Commander.
 During his tenure, he helped found the Charity Bowl in 1989.
 He was also a member of two academic honorary organizations – Psi Chi for Psychology and Sigma Tau Delta for English.
 Bill also began writing in school, and was a feature writer for The Daily Mississippian.
 He later became a weekly columnist.
 As a student, he played with the Ole Miss soccer club for two years.
 At Ole Miss, Bill received the first annual Chi Omega Service Award for Outstanding Community Involvement.
 Bill graduated from The University of Mississippi in 1991 with a Bachelor of Arts in Psychology.

 Career

 Courtney has a long history in the entrepreneurial community.
 He is the founder and CEO of Classic American Hardwoods since 2001.
 His company has manufacturing and domestic sales offices in Memphis with international sales offices in Shanghai, China and Ho Chi Minh City, Vietnam.

-He started his company after working with JT Shannon Lumber Company in Horn Lake, Mississippi from 1996–2001 as Vice President.
+He started his company after working with JT Shannon Lumber Company in Horn Lake, Mississippi, from 1996 to 2001 as Vice President.
 He also worked in automobile sales in Memphis, TN from 1994-1996.

+Coaching

-He was the head football coach at Tipton Rosemark Academy in Rosemark, Tennessee from 1991–1994.
+He was the head football coach at Tipton Rosemark Academy in Rosemark, Tennessee, from 1991 to 1994.
 Through the years, he has volunteered as a football coach for several other teams.